DaveVoorhis/Rel/README.md

 RelInstall-x.y.z.jar

 See the _Deployment/WebDeployment directory for a Web Start installable version of Rel.
-Download DBrowser.jnlp and invoke with javaws (e.g., javaws DBrowser.jnlp) to run the Java Web Start installation, or use the Launch button on http://reldb.org/
+Download Rel.jnlp and invoke it with javaws (e.g., javaws Rel.jnlp) to run the Java Web Start installation, or use the Launch button on http://reldb.org/

 Read the _Deployment/README.txt file for further information on running Rel.